basp/mako/README.md

 ```

 ### Scopes
-A useful feature of the `Sketch` API is that we can scope sketches.
-Whenever
+A useful feature of the `Sketch` API is that we have somewhat formalized scoped
-we enter a scope we *push* the drawing context onto a stack and when we are
+sketches.
+Whenever we enter a scope we *push* the drawing context onto a stack
-done we *pop* that context.
-This is convenient if we want to transform the
+and when we are done we *pop* that context.
+This is convenient if we want to
-camera or any other context parameters for a particular object that we want to
+transform the camera or any other context parameters for a particular
-draw.
+object that we want to draw.
+The `DrawScoped` method is a helper so that we
+do not have to worry about maintaining the drawing context stack.
 ```csharp
 const int width = 640;
 const int height = 240;